NOIR Darkroom is a new contemporary arts/analogue photography creative hub in Coburg.

 Experimental photographer Jessica Schwientek (Jessika K) had been striving towards creating a chemistry based photographic

-NOIR darkroom's Gallery officially opened its doors on the 21st April 2017, with a fantastic response.
+NOIR darkroom's Gallery officially opened its doors on the 21st April 2017 with a fantastic response.
 26 local and

-stitch, jewellery, and mixed media.
+stitch, jewellery, and mixed media works.

-NOIR Darkroom is not intended to compete with either existing darkroom service in Melbourne, but to
+NOIR Darkroom is not intended to compete with any existing arts/photography/darkroom service in Melbourne, but to